rocktimsaikia/github-card/readme.md

 ## Usage

-Since this an [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) web component, you can use it both as a script or through installtion.
+Since this an [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) web component, you can use it both as a script or through installation.

 ```js
 import '@rocktimsaikia/github-card'